himurali/abcbillweb/docs/bill/Commissionerate/Chapter5C.md

 The Directorate will focus on comprehensive resource management, smart production, digital decision-making, smart supply chain, and smart factory for Active Mobility Products with highest quality standard of products and services.

-## Center for Active Mobility Industry and Startup
+##   Enabling and Encouraging Industry and Startup
-  Center for Active Mobility Industry and Startup arises from the rapidly growing demand for sustainable, environmentally friendly, and technologically advanced solutions for transportation.
+ The Commissionerate would work hand in hand with the Industry to address the rapidly growing demand for sustainable, environmentally friendly, and technologically advanced solutions for transportation.
 The active mobility industry, which includes startups, entrepreneurs, and established companies, is playing a critical role in developing new products and services that are revolutionizing the way people move around cities.

-A Center for Active Mobility Industry and Startup would serve as a hub for research, innovation, and collaboration aimed at supporting the growth and development of the active mobility industry.
+ The Commissionerate would serve as a hub for research, innovation, and collaboration aimed at supporting the growth and development of the active mobility industry.
 This may include initiatives such as providing access to funding, mentorship, and other resources for startups and entrepreneurs, promoting collaboration between industry players and academia, and conducting research to identify emerging trends and opportunities in the market.

-The center could also serve as a platform for showcasing new products and services, organizing industry events and conferences, and providing training and education for industry professionals.
+The Commissionerate could also serve as a platform for showcasing new products and services, organizing industry events and conferences, and providing training and education for industry professionals.
 Ultimately, the center would help drive innovation and growth in the active mobility industry, creating new jobs and economic opportunities, while also contributing to a more sustainable and efficient transportation system.

-- Executive Director: The Executive Director oversees the organization's overall strategy and manages staff, finances, and partnerships with Active mobility Industry.
-This person should have experience in transportation policy, startup incubation, and non-profit management.
+- oversees the organization's overall strategy and manages staff, finances, and partnerships with Active mobility Industry.

-- Startups and Innovation Manager: The Startups and Innovation Manager works closely with active mobility startups to provide incubation and acceleration services, including mentoring, networking, and funding opportunities.
-This person should have experience in startup incubation, investment, and technology innovation.
+- works closely with active mobility startups to provide incubation and acceleration services, including mentoring, networking, and funding opportunities.

-- Industry and Partnership Manager: The Industry and Partnership Manager works closely with active mobility industry partners to drive innovation, entrepreneurship, and sustainable transportation solutions.
-This person should have experience in corporate partnerships, industry collaboration, and business development.
+-   works closely with active mobility industry partners to drive innovation, entrepreneurship, and sustainable transportation solutions.

- - Communications and Marketing Manager: The Communications and Marketing Manager leads the organization's communications and marketing efforts, including branding, public relations, and digital media.
-This person should have experience in marketing, communications, and social media.
+ -   leads the organization's communications and marketing efforts, including branding, public relations, and digital media.

 ### Funding interventions for startups can include: